About the Weissberg Program

-Established in 1999 by Beloit parent Marvin Weissberg, the Weissberg Program in Human Rights prepares Beloit College students to engage critically with human rights as well as promote and defend them responsibly.
-To do so it draws on a network of alumni and experts to support academic and experiential learning opportunities on the Beloit College campus and beyond.
+To achieve its mission, the Weissberg Program draws on a network of alumni and experts to support academic and experiential learning opportunities on the Beloit College campus and beyond.

-From the beginning of the program, a leading figure in human rights on the world stage has come to Beloit College for a seven to ten-day residency as Weissberg Chair.
-This individual speaks to audiences on and off-campus, discusses a critical issue with experts and practitioners in public forums, and interacts with students and faculty in a variety of formal and informal settings.
+From its beginning in 1999, the Weissberg Program has hosted a leading figure in human rights on the world stage for a seven to ten-day residency as Weissberg Chair.
+This individual speaks to audiences on and off-campus, discusses a critical issue with experts and practitioners in public forums, and interacts with members of the campus in a variety of formal and informal settings.

 Other components of the Weissberg Program are:

 - a grants program allowing students to gain hands-on experience with human rights during winter and summer breaks

 - scholarships helping support students with a demonstrated interest and commitment to understanding and advancing human rights

 - a fellows program providing bridge funding to recent graduates to enable them to pursue the next steps toward further studies and careers related to human rights

 - career exploration, such as job shadowing